arkhiVd/portfolio-backend/README.md

     ```

 2.  **Create a variables file:**
-    Create a file named `terraform.tfvars` and add the required secret for IP hashing:
+    Create a file named `terraform.tfvars` and add a random long secret for IP hashing:
     ```
     IP_HASH_SECRET = "your-super-long-and-random-secret-string"
     ```